Correlations drive the attosecond response of strongly-correlated insulators

 More generally, this work provides the first time-resolved observation of light-driven interaction quenching at its natural timescale.
 We evidence an inherent response time of a few femtoseconds for the process, showing that the $U$ renormalization is extremely fast, but not quite instantaneous.
-This timescale is a new observable, whose physical origin still needs to be elucidated by more advanced theory and by exploring other strongly-correlated systems.
-If its nature is confirmed, this timescale would represent the speed at which the electron-electron interaction, or screening, can be manipulated by a laser pulse.
+This timescale is a new observable linked to the inherent response of the electron system, and represents the speed at which the electron-electron interaction, or screening, can be manipulated by a laser pulse.
 The ability to dynamically control the Hubbard $U$ on femtosecond timescales could be foundational for accessing and harnessing new nonequilibrium material states.
 While our simulations reproduce the magnitude of the response very well, calculating its timescale is so far out of reach.
 This will thus serve as a challenging benchmark for future \textit{ab initio} theories.
 Finally, this work provides valuable insight for the interpretation of ultrafast phemonena in strongly-correlated materials, such as high-harmonic generation \cite{Silva2018, Tancogne-Dejean2018, Shao2022, Uchida2022} or photo-induced phase transitions \cite{Jager2017, Johnson2023}, in which the role of a dynamically-changing $U$ remains to be further explored.